 Advocating central (or campus district) fire pump systems

-One of the newer issues to revisit over the past few months is the fire safety of tents.
+One of the newer issues to revisit over the past few years is the fire safety of tents.
 Many colleges and universities are setting up large commercial tents outside buildings (within range of Wi-Fi) for students to congregate, study and dine.
-We are also seeing back and forth on fire safety in theatrical performance venues in this month’s ICC Group A Code Hearings.
+We are also seeing back and forth on fire safety in theatrical performance venues in the International Code Council building safety catalog.

 Use the login credentials at the upper right of our home page.